Here are some of the most common features of Storypark.

 When a child's family creates a moment on the Storypark for Families app and they select the option to share it with their child's teachers, the moment will appear on a child's 'Stories' page under the 'Family' tab.

 Edit a child’s name, birthday, gender and profile image.
 Teachers can select whether a child can appear in a group story or not.
-From this page you can also remove the child from your Storypark community.
+From this page you can also archive the child from your Storypark community.
 Before removing a child, you may want to invite another early learning service/school, or export their stories.

 Your early learning service’s reports